xpack/xpack-build-box/README.md

 - [End-of-life](https://xpack.github.io/xbb/end-of-life/)
 - [Releases](https://xpack.github.io/xbb/releases/)

+Starting with 2022, all builds will be performed with v3.4;
-The current version is v3.3; see the release page for details.
+see the release page for details.

+Except possible maintenance releases, this is planned to be the final monolithic release; future releases should be modular, and use binary xPacks on top of simple npm images.

 ## Credits